 Special Collections Materials

 All scan or loan requests for special collections materials are filled at our curators' discretion.
 We consider requests from any requesting library in accordance with U.S. Copyright Law for scans from our special collections.
-We consider requests for physical loans in our Hilandar Research Library collection from domestic libraries, and we consider loans from our Billy Ireland Cartoon Library and Museum, Theatre Research Institute Library, University Archives, and Rare Books and Manuscripts collections from Big Ten Academic Alliance partners.
+We consider requests for physical loans in our Hilandar Research Library collection from domestic libraries, and we consider loans from our Billy Ireland Cartoon Library and Museum, Theatre Research Institute Library, University Archives, and Rare Books and Manuscripts collections from libraries in the Big Ten Academic Alliance and OCLC SHARES+SC partnership.

 For loans, all requesting libraries should first exhaust general circulating collections at other potential domestic lenders and consult with their user before resubmitting a request for a special collections item with the required restrictions below.
 Borrowing libraries should include our OSU symbol three times in the lending string for OCLC resource sharing requests and must agree: